eapache/channels/README.md

-**WARNING**: This package has several latent bugs and has been largely superseded by Golang's addition of generics, among other improvements.
-It was still an interesting project, but it isn't suitable for production use (if it ever was).
+**WARNING**: This package is end-of-life, has several long-standing bugs, and is not receiving any more fixes.
+Additionally, the design has several problems and no longer really makes sense given Go's addition of generic types.
+It was still an interesting project, and might provide inspiration for tricks you can do with channels, but caveat emptor.

 channels
 ========